A small country in the southern Balkans bordering Greece

 in Albania bear the stamp of centuries of Turkish influence in the Balkans – and in these modern times that of the power of international fast food chains.
 But there are a few less ubiquitous national specialities too – if you can find them.
 Much more common than Albanian traditions, are, apart from fast food, mainly Italian restaurants (also some Greek ones).
 Outside those restaurants that are geared up for foreigners, the language barrier makes dealing with menus a challenge, though.

-By the way: Albanian is an Indo-European language, but of a distinct branch, so it looks and sounds quite exotic (even the country's name is totally different in Albanian: Shqipëria).
-Greek and Romance influences are noticeable, and sometimes what you hear bears a confusing quasi-resemblance to Italian or Romanian – but never really quite (which is quite intriguing).
+Linguistically, Albanian is an Indo-European language, but of a distinct branch, so it looks and sounds quite exotic (even the country's name is totally different in Albanian: Shqipëria).
+Greek and Romance influences are noticeable, and sometimes what you hear bears a confusing quasi-resemblance to Italian or Romanian – but never really quite (which is intriguing).
 But mostly everything will by cryptic to the outsider.
-On the plus side, the writing system is Latin, so at least deciphering street names etc. isn't as much of a problem as it is for those unfamiliar with the Cyrillic alphabet, which is used in parts of the rest of the Balkans.
+On the plus side, the writing system is Latin, so at least deciphering street names etc. isn't as much of a problem as it is for those unfamiliar with the Cyrillic alphabet, which is used in parts of the rest of the Balkans (in Serbia

 - Albania 1 - fortress